krzysztofarendt/vimrc/README.md

 ### WSL (running in Windows Terminal)

-Almost identical as the Linux version.
+Almost identical to the Linux version.
 The differences are the cursor shape fix for Windows Terminal and a clipboard shared between WSL and Windows:

 If you want to use YouCompleteMe, just run:
 ```